mrenrich84/CV/README.md

 - **Sympathy with management humans**

 ***
-#### Humility
+#### Self improvement

 I can fail, I can be wrong, I am human and so prone to errors.
 But with every failure and being wrong, comes also lessons and chances of improvement.

-I know that I have many areas in myself I need to improve e.g. difficulties in pairing.
+I know that I have many areas in myself I need to improve, so I am always open or ask for feedback.
-During the course I asked for feedback and some of my pairing partners said had difficulties working with me because I was patronizing them.
+For example, during the course I asked for feedback and some of my pairing partners said had difficulties working with me because I was patronizing them.

 This was difficult to hear but I am very grateful because I was able to make changes, for example, understand that such behaviour can be offending and, therefore, change the approach to share my knowledge with my peers.